oresat/low-gain-radio/docs/Test_Plan_Sputnik_Capstone.md

 05/16/16 - Removed "Test Setup and Calibration" section from the document.
 Revised Temperature Test with updated procedure.
 (Shan)

+06/01/16 - Added test results for some of the tests (Jake)

+06/05/16 - More updated test results (Jake)

+06/08/16 - Removed untested tests (Jake)

 ### Introduction

 #### Purpose